Relevance

 Strategic Gap Analysis (Inferred)

 The content is heavy on "What" and "Why," but lighter on the "How" (technical implementation).
 This is likely intentional to protect their IP and encourage the "Book a Consultation" call to action.
-They tease the result (e.g., "Predictive Analysis for Google Ads") without revealing the mechanism, creating a "Black Box" allure that necessitates hiring them to unlock it.
+They tease the result (e.g., "Predictive Analysis for Search Ads") without revealing the mechanism, creating a "Black Box" allure that necessitates hiring them to unlock it.

 Executive Summary & Strategic Recommendation